 Annabel spotted a pair of eyes looking at her from a shop window—the eyes of a living person—but they couldn’t afford to stop and help.

 The dead weren’t quick enough to catch them, but Annabel feared the cab would lose control and topple over.
 Then it would all be over.
 Annabel would sooner put a bullet in her own head than be a meal for zombies.
 She hoped that it wouldn’t come to that, but the horses were panicked.
-They were surrounded on all sides by predators, which drove them to greater and greater speeds.
-They would never make the turn at this speed.
+They were surrounded on all sides by predators, drivingdriving them to greater and greater speeds.
+They would never make the next turn at this speed.

 “Whoa!” the driver called, pulling desperately at the reins.